anlingUA/SPADE/README.md

 # load
 library(SPADE)
 ```
 - The first step of SPADE utilizes spaGCN to cluster locations into domains.
-To get the identified spatial domain of your data, refer to the tutorial of spaGCN (https://github.com/jianhuupenn/SpaGCN)
+To get the identified spatial domain of your data, refer to the tutorial of [spaGCN](https://github.com/jianhuupenn/SpaGCN)

 - For an example how to use [SPADE](https://yylu5.github.io/SPADE/Intro_to_SPADE.html)
-- Data used for the tutorial can be downloaded from (https://figshare.com/projects/SPADE/167252)
+- Data used for the tutorial can be downloaded from [here](https://figshare.com/projects/SPADE/167252)